The Master of Science in Nursing degrees at MTSU help address a critical shortage

 Academic Advisor for MSN Program

-Courses are offered each semester (Fall, Spring, and Summer).
+Courses are offered each based on enrollment.
 All courses are taught in the online learning environment.

 Please see undergraduate catalog for information regarding undergraduate programs.

-Admission to the Master of Science in Nursing with a concentration in Advanced Practice: Family Nurse Practitioner requires
+Admission to the Master of Science in Nursing with a concentration in Family Nurse Practitioner requires

 - residence in Tennessee;